jinjagit/shortest_path/README.md

 TODO: Filter out the equivalent paths to leave only unique paths.
 (Even better = figure out mathematically how to only generate the unique ones, which means reliquishing the handy `permutations...unique()` helper.
 But, I have a hunch this effort is not worth it.
 Simply filtering out duplicates will be less efficient, but I bet the main performace hit is calculating the distances, so any improvement here will make little difference with larger collections.
 Benchmarking will probably clarify this.)

-TODO: Cache distances calculated between 2 points, as same 2 points will be considered more than once in any reasonable large collection of points (and possibly many times for large collections)
+TODO: Cache distances calculated between 2 points, as same 2 points will be considered more than once in any reasonably large collection of points (and many times for large collections)

 TODO: Benchmark pristine non-optimized brute-force solution, for comparison with attempted optimized versions.